 I loved the candle workshop on Franziskanerstraße.
 With the option to either decorate a candle or make your own from scratch, I opted for the latter and let me tell you it’s not as easy as it looks.
 The wick requires dipping around 500 times, by which time my candle was looking decidedly wonky, luckily the staff on hand helpfully suggested I could just decorate a ready made one.
 The dipping of the candles in coloured dyes was equally fun and we were able to come away with a more festive looking creation.
 There is a bakery on Kartoffelmarkt which allows children to make their own biscuits as well as a glassblower who, after demonstrations, is more than happy to let you have a chance to join in yourself.

-For that something a little bit different – Ravenna Gorge
+Black Forest Christmas Markets – Best for that something a little bit different – Ravenna Gorge Christmas Market

 Ravenna Gorge Christmas Market takes the trophy for the most picturesque location for a Christmas Market.
 Located directly underneath a viaduct in a gorge in the south of the Black Forest, it’s a dreamy spot that’s hard to beat.
 It’s home to around 40 stalls with a fairylight lit entrance leading to the viaduct itself which shines from a distance in deep purple.
 There’s some great food on offer including pulled pork sandwiches served with sauerkraut of course, and selections of chocolate dipped fruit, as well as some great gifts including hand carved wooden kitchenware.